Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 ## Features

-This library has three simple but very useful features:
+This library has the following simple but very useful features:

 - A Middleware to forward the requests to the Vite Development Server
-  - The middleware can start the Vite Development Server for you ❤️.
 - A service to access the Vite manifest.
 - Tag Helpers for script and link tags.
+- Start the Vite Development Server for you ❤️.

 ## Setup